page_title_detailed

 general_content

-Lymphedema happens when lymph fluid builds up in the hand, arm, breast, chest wall, or under the arm on the side where you have breast cancer, resulting in swelling and other possible symptoms.
-Lymphedema can occur anytime after treatment—even many years later.
-As fluid builds up and the area swells, it can cause pain, reduced movement, serious infections, emotional upset, and reduced quality of life.
+Lymphedema happens when lymph fluid builds up in the hand, arm, breast, chest wall, or under the arm on the side where you had breast cancer and received treatment, resulting in swelling and other possible symptoms.

-Swelling can be lessened with early and proper detection, skilled therapy, and ongoing self-care.
-Even if swelling goes away, lymphedema is a long-term side effect and remains a health concern for the rest of your life.
-But with proper treatment, it is possible to manage lymphedema well and move forward with your life.
+If lymphedema develops, swelling can be reduced with early detection, treatment with a lymphedema specialist, and ongoing self-care.
+Even if swelling goes away, lymphedema can be a long-term side effect and may remain a health concern for the rest of your life.
+But with early detection and treatment, it is possible to manage lymphedema well and move forward with your life.

 on_this_page